News Archive 2020

 New iDiv research group investigates communication between plants and animals › more

-29.10.2020 | Media Release, Evolutionary Ecology, TOP NEWS
+29.10.2020 | Evolutionary Ecology, Media Release, TOP NEWS

 Bog complex of living and stagnant (foreground) raised bog with interspersed open water areas (called bog hollows, centre of picture) (Picture: Thomas Sperle)